 According to the Genworth Cost of Care Survey 2019, the cost of assisted living in Illinois averages $4,170 per month, which is slightly higher than the nationwide average of $4,051 per month.
 Based on the statewide average cost of assisted living, families can expect to pay between $5,004 and $5,421 per month for memory care.
 Compared to its bordering states, Illinois is relatively expensive for assisted living.
 More affordable care may be found in Kentucky ($3,497), Indiana ($4,100), Iowa ($4,078) and Missouri ($2,881).
 Only Wisconsin has more expensive average assisted living costs at $4,350 per month.

 Assisted living costs vary widely throughout different regions of the state.
 In Springfield, for example, the cost of assisted living is on par with the statewide average at $4,170 per month.
-In the state’s capital city of Chicago, on the other hand, the average monthly fee for this type of care is $4,740.
+In the state’s largest city of Chicago, on the other hand, the average monthly fee for this type of care is $4,740.
 In Decatur, assisted living is considerably more affordable at $3,646.
 These are standard assisted living rates; families should expect to pay an additional $1,000-$2,000 per month for memory care services.

 HealthChoice Illinois provides a wide range of services and long-term supports for adults aged 65 and over.
 This program is mandatory for those who qualify for Medicaid, including those who also qualify for Medicare.
 It is a consolidation of several programs, including the Integrated Care Program, the Family Health Program and the Managed Long-Term Services and Supports Program.
 All Illinois counties have the same four available plans, including BlueCross Community Health Plans, IlliniCare Health, Meridian Health Plan and Molina Healthcare, and Cook County residents may also select CountyCare Health Plan or NextLevel Health Partners.
 All plans cover basic services like hospice care, behavioral health services and therapy, though some plans may offer extra benefits.